karmab/kcli/doc/index.md

 Fore coreos based vms, You can also use  *etcd: true* to auto configure etcd on the corresponding nic

+the *ovs: true* allows you to create the nic as ovs port of the indicated bridge.
+Not that such bridges have to be created independently at the moment

 Up to 4 IPS can also be provided on command line when creating a single vm (with the flag -1, -2, -3,-4,...)

 ## ip, dns and host Reservations